 Who is Eligible for ETV?

-- Young adults who aged out of foster care but not 21
+- Young adults who aged out of foster care but not 21 years old; or

 - Youth in foster care at age 16 and are enrolled in a dual credit course or other course in which they may earn joint high school or college credit (ETV funds are limited)

-- Youth who are in Permanency Care Assistance after age 16 but not yet 21
+- Youth who are in Permanency Care Assistance after age 16 but not yet 21 years of age

 - Young adults participating in the ETV program at age 21 and who are meeting the standards for satisfactory academic progress at their institution.